 –Live in accordance with our values.
 Find ways to live meaningfully with full appreciation of the threat.

 Individuals differ in response to crisis and what may be most helpful.
 Self-awareness is important for effective internal activism.
 Developing habits, routines, and deliberate attention to mind, body, and behavior is HARD.
 It is an ongoing challenge, a marathon, not a single trial.
 We will fail.
 And fail again.
 Practice.
 Practice.
 Practice.
-Requires as much effort, diligence, and is as important as external action.
+This requires as much effort, diligence, and is as important as external action.
 Imperfectly, together, we unite, we change.

 “Hope is a moral commitment.”6